alextok/dbsc-discussions/README.md

     1. We can have multiple public key cert/binding statements for one key, when IdP and LocalKey helper are developed by the same vendor, how we include it?

     1. For the sign-in ceremony, after key generation happens, we should discuss how exactly we will deliver pubblic key cert/binding statements and whether it should be a header format.
 For example, step "Sec-Session-GenerateKey ..., RP , HelperId" is included in a header in a 302 response from IDP, does browser attach Pubkey/Attestation information as a header before executing on a 302?

-1. We need to clarify params for this call:
-    ```mermaid
-    sequenceDiagram
-    %%{ init: { 'sequence': { 'noteAlign': 'left'} } }%%
-    autonumber 8
-    participant B as B Browser
-    participant P as P Local Key Helper

-    B->>P: Pre-gen key and attest (params?)

-    ````````
-1. We planned to use KeyContainerId here (Windows only):

-    Decision:  We send KeyId, and browser remebers set of key for RP.

-    ```mermaid
-    sequenceDiagram
-    %%{ init: { 'sequence': { 'noteAlign': 'left'} } }%%
-    autonumber 13
-    participant W as W Relying Party
-    participant I as I IdP
-    participant B as B Browser

-    B->>I: PubKey Cert/Binding statement, _KeyContainerId_

-    I->>B: Sign in ceremony
-    B->>I: Sign done

-    I->>B: Auth tokens, _KeyContainerId_
-    B->>W: Auth tokens, _KeyContainerId_

-    Note over W, B: Initiate DBSC ...
-    W->>B: StartSession (challenge, tokens, _KeyContainerId_)
-    ````````

-1. Will browser rember which KeyId belong to which LocalKey helper? (-yes, browser will rember which keyId)

-1. Local key helper needs API for key deletion, for cookie cleanup? - yes, we need api for deletion of the keys.
-    * we can think about TTL for keys.

-1. We need to capture, if key doesn't match to auth cookie, the app must retstart the flow.

 1. Step 18 above, should it go to the LocalKey helper for signature? (-yes) If yes, how does step that initiates DBSC session know that it needs to go to the local key helper? (-KeyId will identify key helper)